Letter Acknowledging Subject Access Request and Asking for Admin Fee and Time to Respond

-The GDPR allows individuals to access information from organisations that process their personal data by means of a subject access request.
+The UK GDPR allows individuals to access information from organisations that process their personal data by means of a subject access request.
 The company must advise the employee on:

 - whether or not the employee's personal data is being processed;